 Crudely, you could say that old-fashioned businesses often thought the function of marketing was ‘to increase sales’ or ‘grow market share’ or even ‘increase brand value’.

-By these benchmarks, you can see how many marketing people might have felt set up to fail.
+By these benchmarks, you can see how many senior marketing people might feel set up to fail.

 The CX mindset posits a different question.
 Not ‘how to sell more?’, but ‘how can we help customers achieve their goals?’.